oroinc/crm-application/UPGRADE.md

 ### 5.1.0 RC

-* Added `.env-app` files support and removed most of the parameters from the config/parameters.yml in favor of environment variables with DSNs.
+Added `.env-app` files support and removed most of the parameters from the config/parameters.yml in favor of environment variables with DSNs.
 For more details, see [the migration guide](https://doc.oroinc.com/master/backend/setup/dev-environment/env-vars/).

+* The supported PHP version is 8.2
+* The supported PostgreSQL version is 15
+* The supported NodeJS version is 18
+* The supported Redis version is 7
+* The supported RabbitMQ version is 3.11
+* The supported PHP MongoDB extension version is 1.15
+* The supported MongoDB version is 6.0

 ## 5.0.0